 The Region and Area Municipalities are continuing to work collaboratively to facilitate ongoing development throughout the region and provide the requisite servicing and capacity allocation in a responsible way to service the communities.

-In addition, the Region has been aiding Area Municipalities by funding the CSO Control program under the Wet Weather Management Program to support various I&I related projects and programs on the municipal side.
+In addition, the Region has been aiding Area Municipalities by funding the CSO Control program as a part of the overall Wet Weather Management Strategy to support various I&I related projects and programs on the municipal side.
 This program has been reducing the impacts of I&I and has been a benefit to both, the Region and the Area Municipalities.

-The Wet Weather Management team is working with the Development Industry including Public Works Officials, Building Officials, Developers, Consultants and Contractors to raise awareness on the wet weather management issues and potential upcoming changes to address this.
+Staff is working with the Development Industry including Public Works Officials, Building Officials, Developers, Consultants and Contractors to raise awareness on the wet weather management issues and potential upcoming changes to address this.
+The Region is also represented at the Expert Stakeholder Committee (ESC) for the Guideline to Undertaking Flow Monitoring of New Construction and will work with all stakeholder to review the flow monitoring of new subdivisions as mandatory.